18 August 2018

 How long is the course?

-So, as you can probably guess from reading the last paragraph, many short or ‘intensive’ courses do not meet these standards, which generally means that people attending such courses do not leave with enough knowledge and practical experience to practice hypnotherapy safely and effectively… Therefore, a longer course is preferable.
-However, a course that takes too long can cause people to ‘lose momentum’ or can go into unnecessary ‘theoretical detail’ where a highly practical course might be a better option (as hypnotherapy is a practical subject).
+So, as you can probably guess from reading the last paragraph, many short or ‘intensive’ courses do not meet these standards, which generally means that people attending such courses do not leave with enough knowledge and practical experience to practice hypnotherapy safely and effectively… However, a good quality intensive course can still be a great place for some people to start their hypnotherapy journey, as for some a longer course is too much of a commitment.
+It can also go the other way too… A course that takes too long can cause people to ‘lose momentum’ or can go into unnecessary ‘theoretical detail’ where a highly practical course might be a better option (as hypnotherapy is a practical subject).
 A good balance of time (not too long and not too short) can boost engagement and definitely helps provide the best hypnotherapy learning environment.

 What does it cover?